venktaSatishGandham/IPL-Dashboard-App---react/README.md

-In this project, let's build an **IPL Dashboard App** by applying the concepts we have learned till now.
+https://finalipl.ccbp.tech/In this project, let's build an **IPL Dashboard App** by applying the concepts we have learned till now.

 ### Refer to the image below: